Erdragh/AstralBot/README.md

 ## Implementation
 - [JDA](https://jda.wiki) library to communicate with the Discord API.
 - Kotlin for the improved development experience over Java
+- Architectury for multiplatform development
 - [JetBrains Exposed](https://github.com/JetBrains/Exposed) to communicate with the Database

 ## Configuration
-The following things can be configured
+The following things will be configurable:
 - Required linking to be whitelisted (default: `off`)
 - Chat synchronization with imitated Discord Users:
   1. No user imitation (The bot will write the messages under its own name)